DUNE/dune-justin/docs/tutorials.dune.md

 6. `--env NUM_EVENTS=1` sets the environment variable NUM_EVENTS.
 If you look back at the jobscript you will see this variable causes LArSoft to process just 1 event from the input file it is given.
-7. `--scope testpro` says that output files will be created with the Rucio scope testpro, which any DUNE member can write to.
-Output files will be created with Rucio Data Identifiers (DIDs) like testpro:aaaa.root
+7. `--scope usertests` says that output files will be created with the Rucio scope usertests, which any DUNE member can write to.
+Output files will be created with Rucio Data Identifiers (DIDs) like usertests:aaaa.root
-8. `--output pattern '*_reco_data_*.root:output-test-01'` tells justIN to look for output files matching the shell wildcard expression `*_reco_data_*.root` in the working directory of the jobscript, when it finishes. `output-test-01` is the name of a Rucio dataset to add the output files to, and the full name of that dataset is `testpro:output-test-01`.
+8. `--output pattern '*_reco_data_*.root:output-test-01'` tells justIN to look for output files matching the shell wildcard expression `*_reco_data_*.root` in the working directory of the jobscript, when it finishes. `output-test-01` is the name of a Rucio dataset to add the output files to, and the full name of that dataset is `usertests:output-test-01`.

 The command doesn't tell justIN where to put the output files.
 There are options to try to steer outputs to particular groups of storages, but with